This is the webpage for the course Geometry and Algorithms in Three-Dimensional Modeling at Oklahoma State University.

 Project 1: Goblet

-Design and 3D print a goblet.
+Design a goblet.
 This will likely be a surface of revolution (although if you wish you may depart from this).
 The goblet should hold precisely 100ml of water.
 The shape should be interesting in some way, either mathematically, culturally, and/or aesthetically.
-Along with the 3D print, students will complete a two page writeup on the mathematics, including a calculation of the volume of the goblet, and other relevant details of the design and present their work to the class.
+Along with the 3D file, students will complete a writeup on the mathematics, including a calculation of the volume of the goblet, and other relevant details of the design and present their work to the class.

-- 3D print due date and draft writeup due: Tuesday February 12.
+- Product due date and draft writeup due: Tuesday February 16.
 In class we will work on the writeup and presentation.

 Project 2: Programming project

-Produce a model (an artwork, an illustration, etc.) using some form of programming, in either Rhino-Python or Grasshopper.
+Produce an artwork or illustration, in the form of a 3D design, an animation, or an interactive demonstration, using some form of programming, in either Rhino-Python or Grasshopper.
 Some possible ideas: Show a parametrised curve in space (a graph, the path of an object in motion etc.), show the graph of a function of two variables, make a tree-like fractal (or perhaps investigate L-systems), simulate a natural process (nautilus shell, pinecone etc.).

-- 3D print due date and draft writeup due: Thursday March 28.
+- Product due date and draft writeup due: Thursday March 23.
 In class we will work on the writeup and presentation.

 Project 3: Illustrate something mathematical

-Produce a model illustrating a mathematical object, process, algorithm etc. The model may be drawn from your previous mathematics classes, or (even better) mathematics that is new to you.
+Produce a model (or animaion, or interactive demonstration) illustrating a mathematical object, process, algorithm etc. The model may be drawn from your previous mathematics classes, or (even better) mathematics that is new to you.
 I can give you references to read.
-For example there are many ideas in symmetry or knot theory or other areas of mathematics that are accessible and would be good to illustrate with a 3D printed model.
+For example there are many ideas in symmetry or knot theory or other areas of mathematics that are accessible and would be good to illustrate with a 3D model.

-- 3D prints and writeups due, presentations: Tuesday April 30 and Thursday May 2.
+- Products and writeups due, presentations: Tuesday April 27 and Thursday April 29.

 The "make something cool" alternativeFor any of the three graded projects, you can come to me before the initial "project proposal due" date, and suggest doing some entirely different project, drawn from your personal interests, other classes, or anything else you want to make.
 If the project has a suitable amount of mathematical content, then you may replace the graded project with your own.